GabrielGRSilva/pokedexbd/README.md

 -Thanks to my supervisor and cat, Dalva, I've been able to work through this project while resisting the urge to play Pokémon Violet again.

 -----

+<sub> The PokeAPI was created by Paul Hallett and other PokéAPI contributors around the world, and can be found here: https://pokeapi.co/ <br>
+Pokémon and Pokémon character names are trademarks of Nintendo.<br>
+Boot.Dev is an online course for backend developers created by Lane Wagner, and can be found here: www.boot.dev</sub>